Campus Assessment, Response and Evaluation (CARE)

 The CARE team is comprised of Student Service deans, DVC Counseling Department representatives, Police Services representatives, San Ramon Campus representatives when applicable, and other representatives as needed.

-When needed, the CARE team may consult with the Counseling Department, Athletics Department, International Student Admissions and Services, Disability Support Services, Financial Aid, Instructional Deans, Supported Education Services (Contra Costa County), John F. Kennedy University interns, Police Services, the Vice President of Student Services, and the Vice President of Instruction.
+When needed, the CARE team may consult with the Counseling Department, Athletics Department, International Student Admissions and Services, Disability Support Services, Financial Aid, Instructional Deans, Supported Education Services (Contra Costa County), Wright Institute Clinical Supervisor(s), Police Services, the Vice President of Student Services, and the Vice President of Instruction.

 Why does the CARE team exist?